guillaumejacquart/go-healthcheck/README.md

   - username: the smtp username
   - password: the smtp password
   - from: the from email field
-  - to: the to email field
+  - to: the to email field for notification
+- authentication:
+  - enabled: is authentication enabled
+  - username: the administrator username
+  - password: the administrator password

 ## TBD

-- Notification email
-- Notification pushbullet or else
+- Notification by API calls
 - Test coverage